csvsoundsystem/nicar-cartodb-postgis/README.md

 ### Mapping distance with `ST_Distance()` and `ORDER BY <->`

 PostGIS is also really powerful for measuring distance, which can be a great story topic.
-Cezary Podkul did a great story a couple of years ago looking at Post Offices that were closing that were also far away from broadband access.
+Cezary Podkul [did a great story a couple of years ago](http://www.reuters.com/article/2012/02/14/us-usa-usps-idUSTRE81D0M620120214) at Reuters looking at Post Offices that were closing that were also far away from broadband access.

 We can do this same calculation right here.
 We'll measure the distance from each Post Office to the nearest area that has broadband.